asmeurer/blog/posts/scipy-2014.md

 [~450 people](https://twitter.com/scopatz/status/488370261150818304).
 Aside
-from there being a lot more people, and the main keynotes taking place in a larger room, the most noticeable consequence of this is that there were three days of talks this year, and three concurrent tracks of talks all three days.
+from there being a lot more people, and the main keynotes taking place in a larger room, the most noticeable consequence of this is that there were three days of talks this year, and three concurrent tracks of talks all three days (last year there were two of each).
 The conference consisted of two days of tutorials, three days of talks, and two days of sprints, running from July 5 to July 12.

 # Tutorials